huss-osman/linux-fundamentals/01-linux/labs/sadservers/easy/saint-john.md

 ## Key Commands Used

-- `ps aux`
-- `lsof /var/log/bad.log`
-- `grep`
-- `systemctl status`
-- `kill` / `kill -9`

----

-## Why These Commands

-### `ps` / `ps aux`
+- `ps` / `ps aux` → Identify running processes

-Identifies running processes.

   - Confirms which services or background jobs are active on the system
   - Useful for detecting suspicious or resource-heavy processes

----

-### `lsof`

-Identifies which process is writing to the log file.
+- `lsof` → Identify which process is writing to the log file
   - Maps open file descriptors back to a specific PID
   - Extremely useful for diagnosing file locks and active log writers

----

-### `grep`

-Filters process and log output.
+- `grep` → Filter process and log output
   - Helps narrow results to relevant services, logs, or process names
   - Commonly combined with pipes during troubleshooting

----

-### `systemctl`

-Checks and manages system services.
+- `systemctl` → Check and manage system services
   - Confirms whether a service is running, stopped, enabled, or failing
   - Used heavily on modern Linux systems using `systemd`

----

-### `kill -9`

-Forcefully terminates a process.
+- `kill -9` → Forcefully terminate a process
   - Used only when the process does not respond to graceful termination
   - Immediately stops the offending PID

 ---

 ## What I Learned